IIIF/api/source/presentation/4.0/model.md

 The value of this property _MUST_ be a JSON object conforming to the `SpecificResource` pattern of the Web Annotation Model.
 The Specific Resource _MUST_ have a `source` property that refers to a Container, and a `selector` that describes a point or region within the Container.

+> TODO: Should this be allowed on SpecificResource used as `body` of an Annotation?

 * A TextualBody _MAY_ have the `position` property.<br/>
   Clients _SHOULD_ process the `position` property on TextualBody instances.
 * Other classes _MUST NOT_ have the `position` property.<br/>